 Promoting STEM in High Schools

-For a number of years, our executive vice president Melissa Hish and senior associate Brian Horan, P.E., have presented on STEM educational and career opportunities to students at Paul VI High School in Fairfax, Virginia.
+For a number of years, our executive vice president Melissa Hish and our former senior associate Brian Horan, P.E., have presented on STEM educational and career opportunities to students at Paul VI High School in Fairfax, Virginia.
 Through the presentation, the students are introduced to a wide range of engineering disciplines, including materials science, construction, environmental, structural, and transportation.
 Brian and Melissa discuss various career opportunities with a degree in transportation engineering, including operations, land development, transportation planning, and management.

 What has been especially pleasing is introducing students to engineering and planning scenarios to which they can directly relate.
 Since the Catholic Diocese of Arlington announced in 2015 that it will be moving the high school westward from its current Fairfax location to Loudoun County by 2020, our engineers have led the high schoolers through a range of hypothetical options and challenges they would face if they were managing the transportation planning and engineering aspects of their high school’s move.
 In other words, the students are introduced to the same issues that our institutional clients face.